Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Method

-To prepare the image pairs consisting of clean and degraded images, we take photos following strategies similar to those in \cite{qian2018attentive}.
+To prepare the image pairs consisting of clean and degraded images, we take photos following strategies similar to those in~\cite{1-qian2018attentive}.
+The schematic is simplified in Fig.~\ref{fig:2}(a).
 Specifically, we utilize two same glass panels to simulate different cases.
-Firstly, we fixed the camera using a tripod.
-Secondly, one of the panels was randomly sprinkled with waterdrops on one side, and randomly sprayed with mist by a cosmetic sprayer on the other side.
-Then, we placed the blurred panel in front of the camera and took a photo as the degraded image.
-At last, the corresponding ground truth (i.e., clean) image was taken with the other clean glass panel.
+First, we use a tripod to secure the camera.
+Second, one of the panels is randomly sprinkled with waterdrops on one side and randomly sprayed with mist by a cosmetic sprayer on the other side.
+Then, we place the blurred panel in front of the camera and take a photo of the degraded image.
+Finally, the corresponding ground truth (i.e., clean) image is taken with the other clean glass panel.

 The distributions of waterdrops and mist are random to keep good generalization.
-And the distance between the camera and the glass panel is also a random value between 0.5cm--4.0cm, thus the shape of waterdrops can have different appearances in the image due to the influence of camera focal length.
-The integrated camera of Redmi K20 Pro is used for taking pictures.
+Moreover, the distance between the camera and the glass panel is also a random value from $0.5 cm$ to $4.0 cm$.
+Thus the shape of waterdrops can have different appearances in the image due to camera focal length.
+Canon EOS 800D and the integrated camera of Redmi K20 Pro are used for taking pictures.

 Finally, all the collected images were resized with bicubic interpolation to the shape of $640\times480$ to form the dataset.
-There are 572 image pairs for training, 73 image pairs for validation, and 72 image pairs for test.
+There are 1248 image pairs for training, 156 pairs for validation, and 156 pairs for testing.
 All the following evaluation results are based on images in the testing set.